Starts on Mother's Day every year

 National Women's Health Week is an observance led by the U.S. Department of Health and Human Services Office on Women's Health.
 The goal is to empower women to make their health a priority.
 The week also serves as a time to help women understand what steps they can take to improve their health.
-The 16th annual National Women’s Health Week kicks off on Mother’s Day, May 10, and is celebrated until May 16, 2015.
+The 17th annual National Women's Health Week kicks off on Mother's Day, May 8, and is celebrated through May 14, 2016.

 What steps can I take for better health?